 It’s a yield, not a stop: Trust me – the Department of Transportation is NOT going to put a yield someplace that really needs a stop.
 I guarantee you that if it’s a yield, you have plenty of time to make sure nothing is coming your way.
 You stopping puts everyone at the risk of a 5 car pile up.

 Roundabouts: The premise is simple.
 It’s built on yields.
 When you get to a roundabout, you look to see if someone is coming from your left.
 If they’re coming, you stop.
 If no one is coming.. you yield and continue.
+While roundabouts do provide safety improvements, it is not uncommon to hear of drivers getting involved in incidents on them – see here for information about roundabout accidents.
 If you’re IN a roundabout use your blinker if you’re going to be exiting the roundabout.
 Which brings me to my next point…

 Blinkers: Blinkers were not created to tell YOU where you’re going.
 They were created to tell ME where you’re going.
 If you’re in front of me and you have your blinker on, I can assume you’re going to turn and that’s why you’re slowing down.
 If you don’t use your blinker, I can only assume you are an asshat who’s screwing with people.
 It’s not cool.
 Use your blinkers.
 And for heaven’s sake… please remember to turn your blinker OFF after you’ve turned if it doesn’t turn off automatically.